SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 <a name="tree"></a>
 ####  1.10 Building a Tree

-* Build a tree with mafft `FROGS Tree` using filter.fasta and filter.biom
+* Build a tree with MAFFT and FastTree `FROGS Tree` using filter.fasta and filter.biom

 -----------------------
 <a name="phyloseq"></a>